Nancy (singer): 2016: Finding Momoland, debut with Momoland, and Sunny Girls

 In 2016, Nancy became a contestant on Mnet's reality survival show Finding Momoland to select the members of MLD Entertainment's new girl group Momoland.
 She finished the competition in first place, and had her debut with the group on November 10, 2016, with the mini-album Welcome to Momoland.
 Momoland made their debut stage performing at M Countdown.

 On November 19, it was announced that she would join Inkigayo's project girl group Sunny Girls along with GFriend's Eunha, WJSN's Cheng Xiao, Oh My Girl's YooA and Gugudan's Nayoung.
 They made their official debut at SBS's Inkigayo stage, on November 27, with the title track "Taxi".
 The group also performed at the 2016 SBS Gayo Daejeon on December 26.

-2017–present: Acting activities and recognition
+2017–2024

 In 2017, Nancy was cast in the lead role with boy band ZE:A member Ha Min-woo in Naver TV's web music drama series Some Light.
 Nancy and Ha Min-woo also collaborated for the theme song of the drama series.